acobaugh/labs.cobaugh.io/content/hv/tesla/81D/index.md

 powered SGTC online.

 I already had a large heatsink salvaged from a 7kVA UPS system.
-I figured I could reconfigure my existing CDE 942C MMC to get one good for 10kVDC @208A RMS.
-I simply needed a driver, bus caps, interrupter, IGBTs, and a few other odds and ends to construct the bridge.
+I figured I could reconfigure my existing CDE 942C MMC to get one good for 0.48uF, 10kVDC 216A RMS.
+I simply needed a driver, bus caps, interrupter, IGBTs, laminated bus, gate drive transformer, and a few other odds and ends to construct the bridge.

 This coil is based around a full bridge of CM300DY-24H modules, a voltage doubler arrangement for 5500uF @900VDC, [Gao Guangyan's UD 2.7